Skip to main content

 Would you love to become a highly proficient linguist while at the same time developing an understanding of how language works?
 As the science of language, linguistics studies everything to do with language, including how language is structured, how it develops in children, the ways in which it reflects society and culture, how it defines individuals and groups, and how it changes over time.

-The course has five possible routes, so that you graduate with one of the following awards based on which language you choose to study:
+The course has six possible routes, so that you graduate with one of the following awards based on the language you choose to study:

 • Certificate of Higher Education Linguistics and French